toptaran/galaxy-integration-psn/howto/INSTALL_FROM_SOURCES.md

 7. Return to unpacked repo folder and navigate to `libs` folder.

-   `Copy` here `cefpython3.7z` and `Paste` to plugin fodler from step 3.
+   `Copy` here `cefpython3.7z` (use `cefpython3_win7.7z` for Windows 7) and `Paste` to plugin fodler from step 3.

    `Unpack` it here.
-You can delete `cefpython3.7z` after unpack.
+You can delete `cefpython3.7z` (use `cefpython3_win7.7z` for Windows 7) after unpack.

+   `cefpython3.7z` is custom compiled cefpython3 module with chromium version 123.

-   `cefpython3.7z` is custom compiled cefpython3 module with chromium version 108.
+   `cefpython3_win7.7z` is custom compiled cefpython3 module with chromium version 108.

-8. Open GOG and connect your psn profile.
+9. Open GOG and connect your psn profile.